fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

     on the ridge behind Conni.</figcaption>
 </figure>

-Other than that we feel recovered and a grey-blueish weather promises good conditions for the glacier traverse.
+Other than that, we feel recovered and a grey-blueish weather promises good conditions for the glacier traverse.
 By day we can now clearly see the ridge that will lead us all the way to the edge of Skeiðarárjökull – not a short walk and somewhat exposed but compared to the day before a rather nice scramble with